utsaslab/crashmonkey/README.md

 Some tests for CrashMonkey reside in the `test` directory of the repo.
 Tests leverage `googletests` and are used to ensure the correctness and functionality of some of the user space portions of CrashMonkey (ex. the descendants of the `Permuter` class).
 Right now you'll have to examine the outputted binary names to determine what each binary tests.
 In the future, the build system will be updated to run the tests after compiling them.

 ### Running CrashMonkey ###
+CrashMonkey can be run either as a standalone program or as a background program.
+When in standalone mode, Crashmonkey will automatically load and run the user defined C++ setup and workload methods.
+In both modes, CrashMonkey will look for user defined data consistency tests in the `.so` test file provided to CrashMonkey on the command line.
+When run as a background process, the user is allowed to run setup and workload methods outside of CrashMonkey use a series of simple stub programs to communicate with CrashMonkey.
+In both modes of operation, command line flags have the same meaning.

+#### Running as a Standalone Program ####
-Pre-specified runs can be performed with `make run_no_log` or `make run_no_log_big NUM_TESTS=<number of crash states to test>`.
-Before running either of these tests, you will have to create a directory at `/mnt/snapshot` for the test harness to mount test devices at.
-If you would like to run CrashMonkey by hand, you must run the `c_harness` binary and at least provide the following:
+Pre-specified runs can be performed with `make run_no_log` or `make run_no_log_big NUM_TESTS=<number of crash states to test>`. **Before running either of these tests, you will have to create a directory at `/mnt/snapshot` for the test harness to mount test devices at.** If you would like to run CrashMonkey by hand, you must run the `c_harness` binary and at least provide the following:

 * `-f` - block device to copy device queue flags from.
 This controls what flags (FUA, flush, etc) will be allowed to propagate to the device wrapper
 * `-t` - file system type, right now CrashMonkey is only tested on ext4